StreetStrider/console-ultimate/README.md

 ## todo
-Work on features is not come to end.
-Many additional interesting features will arrive.
-Also, tests will be required if any interest to this module occur.
-If you need something special, feel free to post an issue.
+Most of the needed features have been implemented.
+If you need something special, [open an issue](https://github.com/StreetStrider/console-ultimate/issues).
+If you want to use this module extensively, but also want to be sure that everything is ok, we can work on tests together.

 * features:
   * [x] log, info, warn, error